NoobMaster1999/NoobMaster1999/README.md

-##👋 Hello, I'm Soumen Basak – a skilled Business Analyst with expertise in Qlik Sense, SAS, SQL, and Python.
+##👋 Hello, I'm Soumen Basak – a skilled Business Analyst with expertise in Qlik Sense, SAS, SQL, and Python, Machine Learning.

 -🎓 I hold a Bachelor's in Metallurgical Materials Engineering from NIT Durgapur, complemented by a minor in Computer Science.
 Outside work, my interest spans Financial Markets, Data Reporting, and Financial Analysis.